ThinkingThigh/manifest-webpack-plugin/README.md

 # html5-manifest-webpack-plugin

-A Webpack plugin for generating a Html5 Manifest Appcache file.
+A webpack plugin for generating a Html5 Manifest Appcache file.

 ## Install